 Ladoga Lake is the biggest lake in the Russian Karelia with a tremendous tourism potential.
+National park Lake Ladoga skerries is one of the most interesting place here.
 The lake is especially beautiful in its northern part, with its bluffy shoreline, scenic northern nature, good environmental conditions, and has everything you will need for a quiet, lonely rest and fishing.

 The Volga-Baltic Waterway is in the south of Ladoga Lake, as well as many settlements, so tourism opportunities are restricted there.
 Old Ladoga, the oldest city in Russia located 130 km from St. Petersburg, is an interesting place in the south of the lake.

 The exact opposite is the northern shore near the cities of Sortavala and Pitkyaranta.
 The granite northern shore of Ladoga Lake is channeled with skerries, and a line of closely spaced islets stretches for several kilometers from the shore of the lake.
 Totally, there are over 500 islets on Lake Ladoga.
 Together with the skerries the islets create a very beautiful archipelago where it will be interesting to ride in a motorboat and stop at the secluded reserve places.

 The city of Sortavala may be considered the most advantageous starting point for the purpose on Lake Ladoga.
 Firstly, it is from there that the fast excursion boats daily depart to the Russian sanctuary – the island Valaam.
 The Valaam Transfiguration Monastery is located on the archipelago.
 The monastery complex comprises the central estate and a great number of skits and chapels scattered in the most picturesque places of the island.